AADITYAPRABALCHAWLA/GOOGLE-DATA-ANALYSIS-CAPSTONE-PROJECT/Step4_Summary.md

 1. Difference between casual and member riders is 13%(0.51M).
 2. Electrics bikes is not prefered.
 3. Casual riders has average ride more than member riders.
-4. Most prefered day for riding is Saturday while most prefered day for long rides is Sunday.
+4. Most prefered day for riding is Sunday.
-5. Day with least no of rides and min avg ride length is Thursday
+5. Day with min avg ride length is Thursday
 6. Most riders prefer Summer season and dislike Winter season